 In some cases, you may notice a difference between the number of Accessibility issues shown on the Page Report than in the Accessibility module.

 During the crawl, your website is checked for Accessibility issues.
 The Siteimprove Accessibility crawler emulates a Google Chrome browser.
 The issues found and the number of occurrences of each issue are then updated within the Accessibility module.
 This number is saved from the last crawl, but when you generate the Page Report, the number of occurrences you see there are live.
-In the intervening time, there are a number of factors which can cause fewer or more occurrences to appear on the Page Report than that listed in the platform.
+In the intervening time, there are a number of factors which can cause fewer or more occurrences to appear on the Page Report than listed in the platform.

-Siteimprove relies 100% on the Page Report to re-find and highlight issues originally found during the crawl.
+Siteimprove currently relies 100% on the Page Report to re-find and highlight issues originally found during the crawl.

 If the number of occurrences in the platform is higher than the number listed on the Page Report, here are some things you can try to re-locate the missing occurrences on the Page Report: